DevnagriAI/devnagri_docs/guide/Dota_web.md

 ![subdirectory_step1](./images/DOTA_Web/SubDirectory3.png)

-The final step is to include the JS code, which simplifies the creation or the language button and also adds hreflang tags to your website.
+The final step is to include the JS code, which simplifies the creation of the language button and also adds hreflang tags to your website.

 It is recommended that you include the Javascript code snippet immediately before your closing body tag.This will enable the language switcher to appear on your website.